Offene Themen für Abschlussarbeiten

 - International and interdisciplinary teamwork

-- Preparation of study papers (semester / bachelor / master thesis)
+- Preparation of study papers ( bachelor / master thesis)

 - Support of the projects by industrial companies